getodk/docs/docs/central-api-accounts-and-users.rst

 **PUT /v1/users/{actorId}/password**

+.. raw:: html

-To directly update a user password, you will need to reprove the user's intention by supplying the ``old``\  password alongside the ``new``\ .
-If you simply want to initiate an email-based password reset process, see the following endpoint.
+  <p>To directly update a user password, you will need to reprove the user's intention by supplying the <code>old</code> password alongside the <code>new</code>.
+If you simply want to initiate an email-based password reset process, see the following endpoint.</p>

 .. dropdown:: Request